Happy 25th anniversary Siamese Dream!!

 As a teenager, I would listen to this track on repeat.
 This song spoke volumes to me, as the quiet opening and the quiet ending are just as powerful as the insane solo in the middle.
 This is as cinematic as music gets without having a full orchestra behind you.

 This is an underrated American classic.
 One of the greatest songs ever written, dynamic, powerful, emotional, and somehow still ended up third on the list?

 The greatest dropped D tuned song ever.
 Fight me.

 1. Cherub Rock

 The anthem of a generation.
-Hearing this played in Upper Darby in 2007 was as close to a religious experience as I’ve ever felt.
+Hearing this played at the Tower Theater in Upper Darby, PA in 2007 to end the show was as close to a religious experience as I’ve ever felt.